EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Yes, a heat pump is standard equipment in the US on the GV60.
 This is great news for customers living in colder states, as more winter range can be retained.

-The lower trim GV60s come with 19-inch wheels and 235/55R19 tires, with an option to upgrade to 20-inch wheels and wider 255/45R20 tires. (the 255 indicates tire width in millimetres) The GV60 Performance trim comes standard with 21-inch wheels and 255/40R21 tires.
+The lower trim GV60s come with 19-inch wheels and 235/55R19 tires, with an option to upgrade to 20-inch wheels and wider 255/45R20 tires. (the 255 indicates tire width in millimeters) The GV60 Performance trim comes standard with 21-inch wheels and 255/40R21 tires.
 Wider tires and larger diameter wheels typically give up a little bit of range for a sportier road feel and appearance.

 Yes, Genesis has announced a partnership with the Electrify America network in the United States, giving new GV60 owners 3 years of unlimited 30-minute charging sessions.
 Check with your dealer for details and eligibility.